The Economic Consequences of Financial Audit Regulation in the Charitable Sector

 46 Pages Posted: 12 Nov 2018 Last revised: 7 Dec 2021

 I investigate how financial audit regulation in the charitable sector affects donor behavior.
-I propose that audit mandates alleviate moral-hazard concerns by (1) reinforcing donors’ belief that charities are monitored and (2) committing charities to obtain an audit ex post.
+I propose that audit mandates alleviate the moral-hazard concerns of small and dispersed donors dealing at arm’s length.
 My empirical strategy relies on variation in size-based exemption thresholds across states and differences in size driven by the nature of charities’ activities.
 Consistent with audit mandates reducing donors’ reliance on charity reputation, I find audit mandates are associated with a lower concentration of donations on the largest, most well-known charities.
 I show this reallocation of resources allows the charitable sector to serve more diverse geographic areas and social needs.
-In terms of the effect on willingness to give, I document that audit mandates are associated with a higher proportion of taxpayers who donate, especially among people with a high opportunity cost of time.
+In terms of the effect on willingness to give, I document that audit mandates are associated with a higher proportion of taxpayers who donate.
 However, I only observe a sizable impact on total contributions in dollars for charities that conduct activities that are particularly opaque to outside donors.
 Collectively, these results suggest audit regulation reduces information frictions and thereby affects resource allocation in the market for charitable giving.
 Nevertheless, I cannot conclude that this reallocation of donations justifies the costs imposed on charities.

 Keywords: Financial-reporting regulation, auditing, resource allocation, nonprofit organizations

 Suggested Citation: Suggested Citation